colinSchofield/Questions-Service/README.md

 ##### Test Cases

 During the design and coding of this application, particularly attention has been paid to TDD.
 A Spring​ ​Boot​ ​controller​ ​test​ ​case has been created along with a Mockito Unit Test for the internal Service layer.
+The Intellij code coverage was run, revealing that **100%** of classes and **72%** of lines were covered by the Unit/Integration Tests.

 Colin Schofield
 e: colin_sch@yahoo.com